Best Travel Boots for Women – Top Cute and Comfortable Picks

 The first rule of packing boots for travel?
 Don’t pack them!

-In fact, this is one of my main tips for packing – which is to always wear your largest shoe on the way there and back.
+In fact, this is one of my main tips on travel packing for women – which is to always wear your largest shoe on the way there and back.
 Again, I try to look for boots that are easy to take on and off so that I’m not tripping all over myself at airport security.

 If you must pack your boots: use them as storage for your other smaller clothes – socks, tank tops, etc. This will maximize your packing space and keep the shape of your boots as well.